aditay21/StateInformation/README.md

-Here's a sample README file for your Android project:

-[Client Project Name]
+[StateInformation POC]

-[Client Project Name] is a mobile application designed to provide an intuitive and user-friendly experience.
+[StateInformation] is a mobile application designed to provide an intuitive and user-friendly experience.

 Table of Contents